azirikly/nlu-gw26/README.md

 ## NLP for Health

-This is the course website for NLP for Health class by Aya Zirikly (CS@GW, Fall 2025)
+This is the course website for NLU class by Aya Zirikly (CS@GW, Spring 2026)